cuongbuoi/retro-ai-agent/memory-bank/activeContext.md

 - Fixed layout issues to ensure the interface is always usable regardless of file upload status
 - Enhanced button and UI element sizes for better usability
 - Used culturally appropriate Vietnamese phrases and expressions
+- Added search progress indicators for the Deep Research feature
+- Designed the Deep Research feature UI to match the retro aesthetic

 ### Technical Debt